Armin-FalDiS/shadow-finance/README.md

 ## Token Mappings

 ### Token Supply
-mapping supply_$token: u8 => u64;
+supply_$token: u8 => u64;

 To maintain a record of the overall token supply, a mapping has been implemented.
 Given the current absence of alternative public state types, a mapping with an input value of 0 (0u8) has been used.
 The maximum limit for both token supplies has been set at 100,000,000,000 units.
 Please note that the token supply cannot exceed this value.

 ### Program Supply
-mapping programs_$token: field => u64
+programs_$token: field => u64

-Shadowfi utilizes a bhp256 hashed field of the Program ID, which is temporarily substituted with a placeholder until the Aleo platform incorporates the self.parent feature.
+ShadowFi utilizes a bhp256 hashed field of the Program ID, which is temporarily substituted with a placeholder until the Aleo platform incorporates the self.parent feature.
 This hashed field is then mapped to an integer, allowing programs to efficiently escrow.
-By implementing this mechanism, Shadowfi empowers programs to securely use tokens in liquidity pools and other relevant use cases.
+By implementing this mechanism, ShadowFi empowers programs to securely use tokens in liquidity pools and other relevant use cases.

 ## Token Functions